MBrassey/mine-monero/README.md

 **Recommended Wallet:**
 - Official Monero CLI/GUI v0.18.1.0+ - [Download from getmonero.org](https://www.getmonero.org/downloads/)
+- Always use a Local Node / one you manage.

 **Note:** Primary wallet addresses required (starting with '4').
 Subaddresses not supported.